5 Days of Skiing Fun at Sepidan Ski Resort

 City tour of Tehran.
 Visiting Golestan Palace (UNESCO World Heritage) has many places to offer: The Marble Throne, Karim Khani Nook, Pond House, Picture House/Gallery, Brilliant Hall, Museum of Gifts, Containers Hall, Ivory Hall, Mirror Hall, Salam Hall, Edifice of the Sun (Shams ol Emareh) and many other places.

 A Bazar tour in Tehran Grand Bazaar.

 Then you can visit the treasure land of Iran in the Iran Jewelry Museum.
-We will then get more familiar with Persian Carpets at the Carpet Museum.
+We will then become more familiar with Persian carpets at the Carpet Museum.

 Transfer to the airport for your departure.

 Tell us about the sort of itinerary you have in mind.
 In particular, places you want to visit, the accommodation you have in mind, activities you would like to do, and any special interests you have (e.g., temples, local history, wildlife, etc.).
 The more information you provide, the better.